samvirolainen/Rheumatoid_Arthritis_Atlas_Reproduction/README.md

 Users must obtain data directly from the original publication or associated repositories.

 ## Environment
-A reproducible Conda environment (`environment.yml`) will be added once analysis begins.
+A reproducible Conda environment for this project is included in `environment.yml`.

 ## License
 This project’s code is released under the MIT License (see `LICENSE`).